+Subsequently, it was analyzed if there is a connection to the company size.
+The total sample was divided into companies with higher sales (according to the TOP 500 list of Austrian companies with sales beyond 134,7 million Euros in 2008) and lower sales (below 134,7 m)3, in the following abbreviated to "LS companies" and "HS companies".
 The group of companies with higher sales contains 52 enterprises.
 The group with lower sales includes 201 companies.
 The core assumption is that the low cost of social media (compared to traditional mass media) are an important incentive especially for smaller companies.
-This relation was especially emphasized in various publications (e.g. Kim et al., 2010; Kaplan and Haenlein, 2010).
-Social media allow smaller firms to outsmart big brands and compete with them without making huge investments (Zarella, 2010).
+This relation was especially emphasized in various publications (e.g. Kim et al., 2010, 228; Kaplan and Haenlein, 2010, 59).
+Social media allow smaller firms to outsmart big brands and compete with them without making huge investments (Zarella, 2010, 7).
 Therefore, we assume that particularly smaller companies of the Austrian food and beverage industry apply social media for marketing purposes.
 This assumption leads to Hypothesis 1: